-Research at the Institute for Business Ethics and Sustainable Strategy covers four areas: Business Ethics, Corporate Governance, Strategy & Competitiveness and Sustainability Management.
+Research at the Institute for Business Ethics and Sustainable Strategy covers three areas: Business Ethics, Corporate Governance and Sustainability Management.

 In many cases, research projects are carried out jointly with colleagues of renowned national and international research institutions and published in renowned scholarly journals.
 At the same time, transfer publications and conferences serve to inform practitioners about the research results.